You will need to complete an application form. To start, please complete our housing options wizard.

 Properties are advertised in the following ways:

 Yes, when you bid for a property you will be told where you are in the queue.
-This is likely to change frequently due to other people bidding for the same property.
-Using this information you may decide to withdraw your bid for one property and bid for a different property for which you are higher placed in the queue.
+This can change frequently, as other people bid for the same property.
+Using this information you may decide to withdraw your bid for one property and bid for a different property, as you may have a higher priority for that home.
 You can do this at any time before the closing date.

 Once the closing date for bids has passed a shortlist of interested applicants is drawn up.
 The shortlist is in order of eligibility according to the criteria stated in the advert details for that property, and then time waiting.
 The applicant at the top of the list will normally be offered the property.